11 Smart Money Moves for Recent College Grads Trying to Figure Out Adulting

 This premise of paying more than the minimum is true for paying off student loans, car loans or even your mortgage.

-5. Have a Plan If You’re Moving Back Home
+5. Have a Plan If You’re Moving Back Home.

-In this day and age, there really isn’t any shame in moving back home after college.
+These days, there really isn’t any shame in moving back home after college.
 What you’ll regret, however, is moving back home without a plan.

 If you revert back to your high school days when Mom and Dad shouldered all the financial responsibility of day-to-day life, you could be setting yourself up for a more challenging transition when you do finally leave the nest.